technion-cs-nlp/ContraSim/README.md

 This will run the layer prediction benchmark on dataset DATASET with SIM_MEAURE.
 - DATASET can be ptb_text_only or wikitext.
 - SIM_MEASURE can be one of: CCA, CKA, DeepDot, DeepCKA, contrastive, svcca, contrastive_dis, Dot and Norm.
-- In case you want to run all similarity measures at one pass argument `-do_all`
+- In case you want to run all similarity measures at a single run - pass argument `-do_all`

 ## Multilingual benchmark
 <img src="images/multilingual.png" alt="multilingual" style="width:400px;"/>